uqee/coretechs-stackedit-workspace/Documents Odds96/BRD-3023/DepositsAndWithdrawalsInCryptoEN_8July.md

 Transaction fees vary depending on the cryptocurrency you chose:

- - Free of charge: BTC, XR
+ - Free of charge: BTC, XRP, LTC, DOGE, USDTT,
- - 0.003 ETH,
- - 4 USDT,
- - 0 XRP,
- - 0 LTC,
- - 0 DOGE,
+ - ETH 0.003,
- - 0 USDT.
+ - USDT 4.

 #### What are the withdrawal limits?

-The minimum withdrawals vary depending on the cryptocurrency you choose: BTC 0.00036, ETH 0.01, USDT 20.
+The minimum withdrawals vary depending on the cryptocurrency you choose:

+ - BTC 0.00036,
+ - ETH 0.01,
+ - USDT 20,
+ - XRP
+ - LT

 There is no maximum sum set for withdrawals, so you can withdraw as much as you like.

 #### How long do withdrawals take?